 Northern Ireland - the services and process explained

-• Personal assistants and home carers to assist with daily tasks such as getting out of bed, bathing, and meal preparation
+• Personal assistants and home carers to help with daily tasks like getting out of bed, bathing, and preparing meals

 • Day care centres

-• Respite care, which means temporary help when the usual carer isn't available
+• Respite care for when your regular carer isn’t available

-• Rooms in nursing homes and care homes.
+• Support in nursing homes and care homes

 Who pays?